Remove Object from Photo

 - How is this different from Photoshop's content-aware fill?

-- FLUX.2 Klein is a generative diffusion model — it hallucinates plausible new content where your brush was, instead of sampling from surrounding pixels.
+- our AI is a generative diffusion model — it hallucinates plausible new content where your brush was, instead of sampling from surrounding pixels.
 That means it handles complex scenes (faces, hair, textured backgrounds) much better than traditional clone-stamp or content-aware fill, which often leaves tiling artifacts.

 - Can I remove a whole person from a photo?

 - Yes, though large removals work best when the person is against a relatively simple background (sky, grass, single-color wall).
-For busy backgrounds, Klein does its best but may invent details that don't quite match.
-Try generous brush coverage and an optional prompt like "grass" or "empty sidewalk" to guide the fill.
+For busy backgrounds, The AI does its best but may invent details that don't quite match.
+Try generous brush coverage.

 - Does it leave watermarks or reduce resolution?

 - No watermark on the output.
-The result is saved as a full-resolution PNG at the same dimensions as your input.
-FLUX.2 Klein processes at up to ~1024px on the long edge internally; we Lanczos-upscale back to your original size.
+The result is saved as a full-resolution PNG at the same dimensions as your input. our AI processes at up to ~1024px on the long edge internally; we Lanczos-upscale back to your original size.

 - What if I want to remove multiple objects?

-- Brush over all of them in one pass — Klein handles multiple masked regions in a single run.
+- Brush over all of them in one pass — Our AI handles multiple masked regions in a single run.
 If you need to iterate, run the output through the tool again.